ayahariri/Reading-Notes/README.md

 ~ignoring criticism~ | learning from harsh criticism ~being threatened by the success of others~ | getting inspired by other's success

-The Don't column are behavioral patterns that should be avoided and replaced with the ones on the Do's column.
+The *Don't* column are behavioral patterns that should be avoided and replaced with the ones on the **Do**'s column.

 ### Summary of Growth Mindset